minhvo-dev/Data-Structures-and-Algorithms-in-CPP/README.md

 ## To do
 - Implement some special sorting algorithms like radix sort.
-- Try to implement multi-threading shell sort since it seems like to be able to do so.
+- Try to implement multi-threading shell sort since it seems to be able to do so.

 ## Acknowledgement
 - Thanks to **Data Structures And Algorithm Analysis in C++ (4th ed) - Mark Allen Weiss** book for detailed explanation about those data structures and algorithms.
-- Special thanks to my laptop for keeping sane in about an hour to generate sorting benchmark inputs and about another three hours straight to run those tests.
+- Special thanks to my laptop for keeping its sanity in about an hour to generate sorting benchmark inputs and about three hours straight to run those tests.